 14.1 Insurance Proceeds.
 All proceeds payable by reason of any loss or damage to the Leased Property, or any portion thereof, and insured under any policy of insurance required by Article XIII shall be paid to Lessor and held by Lessor in trust (subject to the provisions of Section 14.7) and shall be made available for reconstruction or repair, as the case may be, of any damage to or destruction of the Leased Property, or any portion thereof, and shall be paid out by Lessor from time to time for the reasonable cost of such reconstruction or repair.
-Any excess proceeds of insurance remaining after the completion of the restoration or reconstruction of the Leased Property, or any portion thereof (or in the event neither Lessor nor Lessee is required or elects to repair and restore, all such insurance proceeds), shall be retained by Lessor free and clear upon completion of any such repair and restoration except as otherwise specifically provided below in this Article XIV.
-All salvage resulting from any risk covered by insurance shall belong to Lessor except that any salvage relating to Capital Additions paid for by Lessee as described in Section 10.2 or to Lessee's Personal Property shall belong to Lessee as provided in Section 10.4.
+Any excess proceeds of insurance remaining after the completion of the restoration or reconstruction of the Leased Property, or any portion thereof, all such insurance proceeds), shall be retained by Lessor free and clear upon completion of any such repair and restoration except as otherwise specifically provided below in this Article XIV.
+All salvage resulting from any risk covered by insurance shall belong to Lesser except that any salvage relating to Capital Additions paid for by Lessee as described in Section 10.2 or to Lessee's Personal Property shall belong to Lessee as provided in Section 10.4.